 Also, spend some time thinking about the right timeline for your organization to apply.
 Reach out to MPF staff if needed to discuss the right timeline for your organization.

-– December 15 for April review (reports due December 1)
+– December 1 application deadline for April review

 Only completed applications from eligible organizations will be considered for funding during their home cycle.
 Applicants that miss reporting and application deadlines will be asked to wait a year before applying.
 Strict adherence to these deadlines is critical to ensure the agency can apply for support annually.

 We highly recommend that those new to the online portal review the following documents before beginning a new grant application or report:

 Please see the following Compliance Checklists for grant requirements: